EricWiener/ai-notes/content/AI-Notes/Definitions/Encoder-Decoder Models.md

 ---
-tags: [flashcards]
+tags:
+  - flashcards
 source:
-aliases: [U-Net, Encoder-Decoder]
+aliases:
+  - U-Net
+  - Encoder-Decoder
 summary:
+publish: true
 ---

 Encoder-decoder mode are used when you need a very high resolution output.
 You have an encoder that makes the image smaller.
 Then you have a second step that takes you back up in size.